loadprofilegenerator/DistributedSimulator/readme.md

 # Plans

-- Integratie into the main LPG branch
+- Integrate into the main LPG branch
+- Port to Linux with .NET Core 3

 # Acknowledgements